Mayfair: Other

-Bourdon House, one of the oldest properties in Mayfair was constructed by Thomas Barlow between 1723 and 1725 as part of the original development.
-An additional storey was added around 1864–5.
+Bourdon House, one of the oldest properties in Mayfair, was constructed by Thomas Barlow between 1723 and 1725 as part of the original development.
+An additional storey was added around 1864–65.
 In 1909, the 2nd Duke of Westminster ordered major refurbishments and the expansion of a three-storey wing.
 He moved out of Grosvenor House in 1916 into this, where he stayed until his death in 1953.

 Crewe House was built in the late 18th century on the site of a house on Curzon Street owned by Edward Shepherd, a key builder and architect around Mayfair.
 It was bought by James Stuart-Wortley, 1st Baron Wharncliffe in 1818 and became known as Wharncliffe House.
 In 1899, it was purchased by Robert Crewe-Milnes, Earl Crewe, giving it its current name.
 The house is part of the Saudi Arabian Embassy.

 Mayfair has many blue plaques on buildings for its prominent residents.
-Standing at the corner of Chesterfield Street and Charles Street, one can see plaques for William, Duke of Clarence and St Andrews (later King William IV), Prime Minister Lord Rosebery, the writer Somerset Maughan and Regency-era fashion icon Beau Brummell.
+Standing at the corner of Chesterfield Street and Charles Street, one can see plaques for William, Duke of Clarence and St Andrews (later King William IV), Prime Minister Lord Rosebery, the writer Somerset Maugham and Regency-era fashion icon Beau Brummell.

+Other important buildings within Mayfair include the Lansdowne Club (9 Fitzmaurice Place), Stanhope House, Cambridge House, Aberconway House and Dudley House.

+The Wynn Mayfair casino is located in Mayfair.
+The casino originally opened as Aspinall's in the 1960s.
+In 2025 the casino was acquired by Wynn Resorts and was rebranded as Wynn Mayfair.